 Here is a 7-minute video explaining the MBSR from Palouse Mindfulness:

 There will be 8 interactive sessions in Zoom, one per week.

-Each lasts 2,5 hours, so it’s quite a commitment for everyone.
-There are plenty of meditations and exercises, including mindful moment (simple Yoga sequences).
+Each lasts between 2 and 2,5 hours, so it’s quite a commitment for everyone.
+There are plenty of meditations and exercises, including mindful Yoga and guided dance meditation.

 You will get audio recordings of the meditations, course syllabus, plenty of other materials and the opportunity to have a one-on-one tutorial if you miss a class.

 Cost: €250 (+VAT)